Harrell Fletcher

-Harrell Fletcher (born 1967 in Santa Maria, California) is an American social practice and relational aesthetics artist and professor, living in Portland, Oregon.
+Harrell Fletcher (born 1967) is an American social practice and relational aesthetics artist and professor, living in Portland, Oregon.

 Biography

 Harrell Fletcher was born in 1967 in Santa Maria, California and attended Santa Maria High School.
 Fletcher received his B.F.A. in 1990 from the San Francisco Art Institute (SFAI) and his M.F.A. in 1994 from California College of the Arts (CCA).
 At CCA, Fletcher studied under Suzanne Lacy.
 In 1995, Fletcher completed an apprenticeship at UCSC at the farm, studying ecological horticulture.

 In 2007, Fletcher founded the Art + Social Practice Program in the School of Art + Design at Portland State University, where he is still on faculty.

 Projects

 His fellow CCA student Jon Rubin, and Fletcher collaborated for several years in the Bay Area following the completion of his M.F.A., and together creating Gallery Here in nearby Oakland.
 Gallery Here was in a vacant storefront in their Oakland neighborhood and it hosted neighborhood centered art exhibitions for a year.
 The artists produced collaborative projects that occurred in non-traditional and municipally-managed art spaces.
 Fletcher became known for making projects in collaboration with strangers and non-artists.